circlefin/centre-ecosystem/README.md

 ### 2. High resolution logo file

-A high resolution logo file (A x B pixels) should be uploaded to the `logos`folder, and its name should be the `id` value on the json entry.
+A high resolution logo file (A x B pixels) should be uploaded to the `logos`folder, and its name should be the `logo` value on the json entry.